-Kaitlin Gardner’s advice on the gentle parenting approach to swimming lessons will have you questioning your beliefs about the old sink or swim method.
+Kaitlin Gardner’s advice on the gentle parenting approach to swimming lessons will help you select the best option for your child’s first swimming lessons.

-How does your child feel when the one person she depends upon tosses her into the water to fend for herself?
+How does your child feel when the one person they depend upon tosses them into the water to fend for themselves?

-What does he think when he comes up sputtering and choking and his parents are laughing or telling him not to be a baby?
+What do they think when they come up sputtering and choking while parents laugh and tell them not to be a baby?

 It’s a disconnect to say the least.

 And at the worst, it could lead to lifelong trauma.

 If you feel qualified to teach your little one how to swim, by all means, do so!
 This is yet another bonding experience for you and your child, and you’re the person they trust most in their own little world.

 But if you don’t feel up to the task or if your child (like many kids) takes direction from someone else better than you, swimming lessons with a trained professional is probably the ideal solution.

 While your child’s swimming instructor probably won’t throw them into the deep end to fend for themselves, there’s much to consider when you let someone else teach your child to swim.